-Q: If I remove the prongs from my Garmin TT15 collar, would it allow me to carry and use the handheld during a hunt for locating purposes only?
+Q: If I remove the prongs from my training collar, would it allow me to carry and use the handheld during a hunt for locating purposes only?

-A: Telemetry rules state; {the handheld of locating only (tracking) systems may be carried and used during the hunt.} A Garmin TT15 collar is capable of both controlling and locating.
-Therefore, it would be a violation for the handler to carry and or use the handheld, linked to a TT15 collar, during hunt time.
-Even though you might remove the controlling prongs, the collar is still capable of controlling the dog by means of the tone feature.
+A: Telemetry rules state; {the handheld of locating only (tracking) systems may be carried and used during the hunt.} With your collar having training capabilities, it would be a violation for the handler to carry and/or

 One might question what the tone, by itself, would really hurt?
 We asked and discussed the same thing in depth before we allowed the use of tracking only systems to be used during hunt time.
 With the prongs, you're essentially able to control your dog.
 The same is true with tone.
 However, a dog close by another dog that is being toned might very well react to the beep of the tone and also react.
 Therefore, a handler might actually be able to bring in (tone) a competing dog in the cast.
 That would not be good and the reason why we do not allow the use of a system capable of shocking and or toning.
-But if the handheld is linked to a locating only collar, such as the Garmin T5, you're good to go to carry and use that handheld during hunt time.
+But if the handheld is linked to a locating only collar, you're good to go to carry and use that handheld during hunt time.

-So, the rule is that the handler must leave the handheld, if linked to a TT15 collar, in the vehicle during hunt time.
+So, the rule is that the handler must leave the handheld, if linked to a training collar, in the vehicle during hunt time.
 However, UKC does allow the handler to use this system in a timeout during the hunt for locating purposes only.
-Lastly, handlers will run into other cast members who suggest they don't care if a member carries and uses a TT15 during the hunt.
+Lastly, handlers will run into other cast members who suggest they don't care if a member carries and uses a collar with controlling capabilites during the hunt.
 Before you get caught up in a clear rules' violation, be aware that a rule's infraction is a violation regardless of what anyone else might suggest disregarding.
 In other words, don't do your dog a disservice and put him out of the hunt for agreeing to a violation that might get you busted eventually.